Book Prizes and Awards

 Gloria E. Anzaldúa Book Prize

-The prize includes $1,000 and recognition for groundbreaking monographs in women's studies that makes significant multicultural feminist contributions to women of color/transnational scholarship.
-The prize honors Gloria Anzaldúa, a valued and long-active member of the National Women's Studies Association.
+The prize includes $1,000 and recognition for groundbreaking monographs in Women's, Gender and Sexuality Studies that makes significant multicultural feminist contributions to Women of Color/transnational scholarship.
+The prize honors Gloria E. Anzaldúa, a valued and long-active member of the National Women's Studies Association.

 Application Guidelines

-• Must hold a current NWSA individual membership (including co-authors)
+• Must hold a current NWSA individual membership at time of submission and convening of our Annual Conference (including co-authors when applicable)

 • Must complete the online application